 Not only does the MacBook Air boast favorable performance given the age of its guts, but the fact that it can go over 13 hours without charging is virtually unprecedented.
 In fact, there isn’t any modern MacBook that comes close.
 We’re equally proud of the legacy ports on deck, complemented by SSD speeds that bring double the trouble.

 Its battery life may be the only way the MacBook Air has deviated from the norm.
 In terms of design, it hardly differs from the MacBook Air we’ve known since 2010.
 This reluctance to change will surely have some Apple users turning their heads to Windows, while those too loyal to make the switch will gladly shell out a couple hundred bucks more on a 12-inch MacBook.

-Much faster storage and a better performing processor/graphics combo make this year's 13-inch MacBook Air a technically better machine than its predecessor, but unless you really need those gains it's not worth the upgrade.
+Much faster storage and a better performing processor/graphics combo make the 2015 13-inch MacBook Air a technically better machine than its predecessor.
+But, unless you really need those gains, it's not worth the upgrade.
 That's particularly so in the absence of any new features – such as the Retina MacBook Pro's Force Touch Trackpad.

 Elsewhere, it's business as usual: while the MacBook Pro with Retina is faster than the Air and packs more features, Apple's lighter machine is no slouch.
 And, while the Retina model is chunkier than the Air, it's not a great deal heavier and has a smaller footprint.
 With both machines residing in the same price bracket, the deciding factor is more likely to be how prepared you are to put up with the MacBook Air's outdated display.